(Note: this is a second impression of the same print that I posted early. The previous impression has been sold.)

 “Mechlin”, c1643, from the series of ten views in Bohemia, Germany and England, “Prospectus aliquot locorum in diuersis provincijs” (New Hollstein 454–63; Pennington 727–38).
 The curator of the BM advises that the series was “put together as a set by Parthey following George Vertue (III.
 120–31)” (see BM no. Q,4.311).

-Inscribed within image at upper left "zu Hemsen beÿ Mechelen".
+Inscribed on plate within image borderline at upper left "zu Hemsen beÿ Mechelen".

 Richard Pennington (2002) offers the following description of this print in “A descriptive catalogue of the etched work of Wenceslaus Hollar 1607–1677”, Cambridge University Press: